tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: To help avoid pipeline stalls, ChangeCipherSpec is an independent TLS protocol content type, and is not actually a TLS handshake message.

-If the client has not provided an appropriate ClientKeyShare (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with the ServerHello (which the client can detect by comparing the selected cipher suite and parameters with the ClientKeyShare it offered) and the client will need to restart the handshake with an appropriate ClientKeyShare, as shown in Figure 2:
+If the client has not provided an appropriate ClientKeyShare (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate ClientKeyShare, as shown in Figure 2:

        Client                                               Server

        ClientHello
        ClientKeyShare            -------->
-                                    <--------          ServerHello
+                                 <--------       HelloRetryRequest

        ClientHello
        ClientKeyShare               -------->
                                                        ServerHello
                                                     ServerKeyShare
                                                 [ChangeCipherSpec]
                                               EncryptedExtensions*
                                                       Certificate*